Senate investigators warn of Chinese state-run centers at more than 100 U.S. colleges

 The Education Department didn’t respond to requests for comment, though officials from both agencies were expected to testify about the topic before the Senate panel on Thursday.
 The Chinese Embassy in Washington also didn’t respond to an email seeking comment.

-The Confucius Institute U.S. Center, a Washington-based nonprofit that says it exists to support the 100-plus institutes in the U.S., said it had not yet seen the Senate report but argued that Confucius Institutes are “university programs where actual learning takes place.”
+The Confucius Institute U.S. Center, a Washington-based nonprofit that says it exists to support the 100-plus institutes in the U.S., said that all the institutes “strive to teach Chinese language with professionalism and courtesy.”

-“They are individual college learning centers that teach Chinese language and culture operated by and at the universities themselves,” the group said in a statement.
+“We also agree with the report’s recommendation that transparency would help allay some people’s concerns about how universities operate their Confucius institutes,” the group said in a statement, offering to assist the U.S. government if asked.